magpylib/magpylib/CONTRIBUTING.md

 # Contribute

-The success of Magpylib relies on its user-friedliness.
+The success of Magpylib relies on its user-friendliness.
 Your feedback and participation in discussions is strongly encouraged.
 Ask questions about Magpylib.
 Tell us what you like and what you dislike.
 Start general discussions in our informal [Discussions](https://github.com/magpylib/magpylib/discussions) channel on GitHub.

 We use GitHub [Issues and Milestones](https://github.com/magpylib/magpylib/issues) to plan and track the Magpylib project.
 Open new Issues to report a bug, to point out a problem, or to  make a feature request, e.g. following a fruitful discussion.
 Within the Issue we will together define in detail what should be done.
 For small bug fixes, code cleanups, and other small improvements its not necessary to create issues.